FRRouting/frr/doc/user/ospfd.rst

 .. option:: -a, --apiserver

-   Enable the OSPF API server
+   Enable the OSPF API server.
+This is required to use ``ospfclient``.

 *ospfd* must acquire interface information from *zebra* in order to function.
 Therefore *zebra* must be running before invoking *ospfd*.
 Also, if *zebra* is